 2. Patients who are obese or exceptionally large (including some endocrine patients)

-3. Patients who are unable to lie supine for whatever reason
+3. Patients who are unable to lie supine for the duration of their scan

 4. Patients who need to be observed during their scan

 1. As a problem-solving modality in those who have had a negative, or unhelpful ‘conventional’ MR examination